metarhia/jstp-java/README.md

 });
 ```

-You can define applicationName and/or session Id when connecting, or connect without them:
+You can define applicationName and/or session Id when connecting,
+or connect without them (you must at least once call `connect`
+with application name before that):
 ```java
 connection.connect();
 // ...